MidimasterSoft/BlitzMax-Miniaudio-Wrapper/README.md

 The wrapper uses the MiniAudio V0.10.37.
 It is includes here as one file miniaudio.h

+## Known Issues

+Runs perfect on BlitzMax Windows in RELEASE and DEBUG mode Runs perfect on BlitzMax MAC OsX in RELEASE mode, but V1.27 crashes on BlitzMax DEBUG mode.
+We work on a solution...

 ## Example

 Here is a minimal example.
 It opens the device and makes some noise